Symmetry of Derived Delooping Level: Tensor product of algebras

 \section{Tensor product of algebras}

-In Construction \ref{con: multi-point extension}, if $A=B$ and $\bar{S}=A$ considered as an $A$-bimodule, the triangular matrix algebra $ $ is the tensor product $A\otimes_{\mathbb{K}} \mathbb{K}A_2$, where $A_2$ is , the Dynkin quiver of type $A_2$, and the path algebra $\mathbb{K}A_2$ is isomorphic to the $2\times 2$ upper triangular matrix algebra with coefficients in $\mathbb{K}$.
-In general, we are interested in understanding how the derived delooping level behaves under taking tensor product with other algebras over the base field $\mathbb{K}$.
+Let $\mathbb{K}$ be a field and $\Lambda$ be a finite dimensional $\mathbb{K}$-algebra.
+In the context of the finitistic dimension conjecture, we will assume $\mathbb{K}$ is algebraically closed since the finitistic dimension is invariant under field extensions \cite{jensen1982homological}.
+We also assume $\Lambda$ is basic since every finite dimensional algebra over $\mathbb{K}$ is Morita equivalent to a basic finite dimensional algebra over $\mathbb{K}$, and the finitistic dimension is invariant under Morita equivalence.
+In Construction \ref{con: multi-point extension}, if we choose $A=B$ and $\bar{S}=A$ considered as an $A$-bimodule, the triangular matrix algebra $ $ is the tensor product $A\otimes_{\mathbb{K}} \mathbb{K}A_2$, where $A_2$ is , the Dynkin quiver of type $A_2$, and the path algebra $\mathbb{K}A_2$ is isomorphic to the $2\times 2$ upper triangular matrix algebra with coefficients in $\mathbb{K}$.
+In that case, we know the global dimension of the tensor product behaves additively \cite[Lemma 3.4]{xi2000representation}.
+That is, $\gldim \left( \right) = \gldim A + \gldim \mathbb{K}A_2 = \gldim A + 1$.
+In general, we are interested in understanding how the derived delooping level behaves under taking tensor product with other finite dimensional algebras over the base field $\mathbb{K}$.
 We present the first step in proving such results involving the derived delooping level, and more general cases will be the topic of a future paper.